 Senator Fuschillo Helps Letter Carriers “stamp Out Hunger”

-Entering its 15th year, the "Stamp Out Hunger" food drive is the nation’s largest single day food drive.
-Letter carriers collect non-perishable food items from people’s homes while they are delivering mail along their routes.
+The “Stamp Out Hunger” food drive is the nation’s largest single day food drive.
+Letter carriers collect nonperishable food items from people’s homes while they are delivering mail along their routes.
 The food that is collected is then distributed to local food banks, pantries, and shelters.
-Last year’s event collected over 70 million pounds of food for families in need.
+Last year’s event collected over 858,000 pounds of food for Long Island families in need.

 TO SEND AN EMAIL TO SENATOR FUSCHILLO, PLEASE CLICK HERE.